lucassklp/Rx.Http/README.md

 ## Navigator
 The navigator works like a RxHttpClient, but it manage cookies automatically.
 This is useful when you want to keep session information when you make your requests.

-suppose that *mysite* handles the session with cookies and you want to keep your session, so you can do like that:
+Suppose that *mysite* handles the session with cookies and you want to keep your session, so you can do like that:

 ```csharp
 var navigator = RxNavigator.Create();